-The Investment Manager looks at each credit instrument in detail and applies factors to score each credit instrument across

-E, S, G and C metrics based on a 1 - 10 rating scale.
-A "low score" is categorised where the score falls inside the bottom quartile of MSCI's own ESG scores.

-MSCI ESG scores aim to measure a company's management of ESG risks and opportunities taking into account the most material risks per industry/sector, using a similar scoring range as the Investment Manager's ESGC scoring methodology.
+The Investment Manager looks at each credit instrument in detail and applies factors (as detailed above in the description of the ESGC characteristics promoted by the Fund) to score each credit instrument across E, S, G and C metrics based on a 1 - 10 rating scale.
+A "low score" is where the score is in the bottom quartile of MSCI ESG scores.
+MSCI ESG scores aim to measure a company's management of ESG risks and opportunities taking into account the most material risks per industry/ sector, using a similar scoring range as the Investment Manager's ESGC scoring methodology.
 MSCI is a leading provider of research, data and technology for the global investment community.

-The E, S, G and C factors applied are described above under "What environmental and/or social characteristics are promoted by this financial product?".
 This analysis of the above factors results in E, S, G and C scores for each credit instrument.
 This scoring is integrated into the Investment Manager's credit decision making.
-G is dealt with separately to E, S and C. Governance is assumed to be material to credit worthiness.
-As a result, G scores (calculated using the above G factors) are used to size positions, with a negative risk decision impacting internal credit ratings, which impact the sizing of positions.
+G is dealt with separately to E, S and C

+Governance is assumed to be material to credit worthiness.
+As a result, G scores are used to size positions, with a negative risk decision impacting internal credit ratings, which impact the sizing of positions.

 Anything below a baseline governance level is automatically excluded.
 Low G scoring credit instruments above the baseline threshold will be engaged with.

 Low E, S and C scores will lead to a secondary assessment analysing the impact on credit worthiness, determined on a case-by-case basis.

 Where there is no material impact on the credit worthiness, then a low score will lead to an engagement process with the relevant issuer where the Investment Manager believes there is the potential for the issuer to improve its policies.
 The Investment Manager evaluates whether there is such scope to engage by researching and assessing different sources of data, where available, including but not limited to, an issuer's/company's annual reports, sustainability reports, existing ESGC policies and communicating with management to discuss such ESGC policies/plans and how these are expected to evolve.
-Engagement with the credit issuer is periodic, including periodic reevaluations of the business and its policies along with mitigation steps taken by the issuer over time, to assess improvement in the scores over a two-year period.
+Engagement with the credit issuer is periodic, including periodic reevaluations of the business and its policies along with mitigation steps taken by the issuer over time, to assess improvement in the scores over a two year period.
 If there is no 'significant improvement' of the score then the position sizing will be re-evaluated, with potential for full disinvestment.